G-20 to hold tough on Russia, urge end to Ukraine war | Headlines

 Meloni has pledged to continue to provide arms and aid for Ukraine, but questions remain over her far-right coalition's commitment to stand up to Russia.
 She was to meet with Biden privately on Tuesday afternoon.

-One leader who will be absent is Cambodian Prime Minister Hun Sen, who tested positive for COVID-19 after his arrival in Bali and said he was returning home.
+Cambodian Prime Minister Hun Sen tested positive for COVID-19 after his arrival in Bali and said he was returning home.
 So far, no other leaders are known to have tested positive, though many of those in Bali also attended meetings with Hun Sen just days ago during a summit of the Association of Southeast Asian nations.

+At a side-event hosted by the Partnership for Global Infrastructure and Investment — a Group of Seven-backed global development effort aimed at providing an alternative to China's "Belt and Road Initiative" — Biden, European Commission President Ursula Von der Leyen and Widodo announced the commitment of $20 billion to help Indonesia cut its reliance of fossil fuels and meet global emissions reductions commitments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)